 The fare comes to Rs.
 492. I hand over a five hundred rupee note.
 While searching diligently for the change to return, the Ola driver smiles sheepishly and says, 'Sir, five star please'..
 Let me simplify this for you.
 There are two kinds of reviews.
 Influenced reviews and honest reviews.
 Or, paid reviews and honest … Continue reading To buy or not to buy

 Post independence we can say our constitution defines the idea of India, apart from its physical boundries carved out through historical corrections and blunders.
-But the idea of India is an ancient one, as ancient as perhaps when efforts were taken to sanctify its mountains, rivers and all other important natural landmarks and link those with local/pan Indian deities and events of our great epics.
-It is not great kings or factors like language or ethnicity that created and sustained the idea of India, but rather the footsteps of the humble pilgrims.
+But the idea of India is an ancient one, as ancient as perhaps when efforts were taken to sanctify its mountains, rivers and all other important natural landmarks and link those … Continue reading A land linked by the footsteps of pilgrims

 In my earlier blogpost- do self help books help - I was very critical of the self help books available in the market.
 Some thought I was a bit too harsh while sharing the uselessness of the majority of the self help books.
 I was thinking of writing a sequel, and this week's Insdispire prompt … Continue reading Are Inspirational Books Really Useful?

 This post is in response to not only indspire #273 prompt but also the blog posts written by fellow indibloggers on the topic suggested by Dr. Rekha Rani.
 It is interesting to note that fellow bloggers have examined the topic from various angles.
 I have also put my views as comments on their blog posts. … Continue reading The age of content overload